aibelj/miniProject1-1/GitDefinitions.md

 **Merge**, or a git merge, refers to merging when you want to merge a branch, or more than one branch, into your branch.
 The command to merge is *git merge <name>*

-**Checkout** refers to an action in GIT that allow you to 'checkout' a commit to see what the files looked like at that particular point in time; checking out a branch name points HEAD to it, and updates the file system accordingly.
-The command for checkout is git checkout <name>
+**Checkout** refers to an action in GIT that allow you to 'checkout' a commit to see what the files looked like at that particular point in time; checking out a branch name points HEAD to it, and updates the file system accordingly.The command for checkout is git checkout <name>

 **Push** refers to the transfer, of the changes you made, from your git repo to a remote git repo.
 GitHub is an example of a remote git repo.